Everything You Need to Know About Natural Silk

 Produced from silkworm cocoons

-Chemically manufactured from materials like polyester or nylon
+Chemically manufactured from materials such as polyester or nylon

 Texture and Appearance